 - 1. Missouri Show-Me Standards: The Carl Junction School District has used the Missouri State Standards as the foundation of our instructional program.
 Teachers are required to refer to State Show-Me Standards and Missouri Learning Standards, Curriculum Frameworks, and Assessment Annotations.
 Teachers also review their Course Overview and Rationale. - 2.
-All curriculum will be tied directly to the Missouri Learning Standards and coding for each of these will be placed beside each objective taught.
-Depth of Knowledge levels will also be assigned to each objective and coding applied to the written objective. - 3.
+All curriculum will be tied directly to the Missouri Learning Standards and will be appropriately coded in our online curriculum program (EMBARC). - 3.
 Missouri Assessment Program (MAP & EOC) Results: - a.
 MAP tests are given each spring while EOC assessments can be given during the fall and spring.
 When results are received, all district staff members meet in content-area groups and receive copies of reports for that content area.
 At this time, strengths and weaknesses are noted for each grade level in the subject areas of English Language Arts, Math, Science, and Social Studies.
 Teachers work together to write building goals using the data and an action plan for improvement.

 - b.
 Longitudinal comparisons, when available, are also made which note areas of improvement. - c.
 Teachers receive copies of the MAP reports from the previous spring for their current groups of students as the reports become available.
 At this time, individual teachers, groups of teachers, and the total staff establish improvement objectives for the new year and write an Action Plan. - d.
 The MAP assessment is used to identify our Title I Math and Reading students.
 It is also used during the screening process to identify educationally disadvantaged students and gifted students. - e.
-Additional assessments, such as DRA, NWEA and aimswebPlus, are also used to inform and instigate curricular change. - 4.
-Formative and Summative Data: Teachers evaluate their students' performance on NWEA, classroom formative assessments and common assessments.
+Additional assessments, such as i-Ready and locally developed common assessments are also used to inform and initiate curricular change. - 4.
+Formative and Summative Data: Teachers evaluate their students' performance on standardized interim assessments, classroom formative assessments and common assessments.
 The results of these evaluations are used to guide curriculum development. - 5.
 Informal Assessment of Curriculum: The faculty is informally assessing the curriculum on a regular basis.
 Current events such as presidential elections, natural disasters, the space program, etc. will be included in the curriculum when appropriate and timely.